addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ```

-This can however get unwieldily fairly quickly.
+However, this can get unwieldily fairly quickly.
 As the logic in our templates increases, so does the complexity involved.
 This is where templates libraries can help.
 As mentioned earlier, there are a number of popular options available, but for the purposes of this chapter we're going to stick to using Underscore's built-in Microtemplating.
-Whilst there are more advanced options you're free to explore, the benefit of this is that no additional files are required and we can easily change the existing Jasmine specs without too much adjustment.
+While there are more advanced options you're free to explore, the benefit of this is that no additional files are required and we can easily change the existing Jasmine specs without too much adjustment.

 The TodoView object modified to use Underscore templating would look as follows: